The Millionaire Next Door is a phenomenal book that explodes myths about how wealth is acquired and how wealth is preserved.

 - 80 to 85 percent of millionaires are self-made (didn't inherit their wealth).

 I read The Millionaire Next Door in my early twenties, and Stanly and Danko's book dramatically shifted my thinking about how to build wealth, achieve financial independence, and make my own decisions about how to spend money.
 That's why it's one of the key books I recommend on the path to financial independence.
-I suggest you get a copy from your local library.
+Get a copy from your local library.